amzeazas/tamagotchi/README.md

 By Alexa Zeazas & Rachael Berecka

 ###Description
 This app allows the user to create and take care of a pet.

+_Goals for future updates_
-In future versions, the user will also be able to interact with the pet in real time.
+* _Allow users to interact with pet in real-time._

 ###Setup
 1. Clone the repo by typing **git clone https://github.com/azeazas/tamagotchi.git** into the terminal.